A Penalized Inequality-Constrained Approach for Robust Beamforming with DoF Limitation: Numerical Simulation

-Figs. \ref{fig:simul_picmv}, \ref{fig:simul_lcmv}, and \ref{fig:simul_icmv} plot the beam patterns of the three beamformers at 1000 Hz, where red lines correspond to the 4 interference directions.
+Figs.~\ref{fig:simul_picmv},~\ref{fig:simul_lcmv}, and~\ref{fig:simul_icmv} plot the beam patterns of the three beamformers at 1000 Hz, where red lines correspond to the 4 interference directions.
 It can be observed that the P-ICMV beamformer has low gain in the spatial responses at all 4 interferences' direction.
 For LCMV and ICMV beamformers, the ignored interference direction ($\pm70^{\circ}$) has reasonable gain control due to the target constraint, but in setups 2 and 3, the ignored interference direction ($\pm150^{\circ}$) remains high spatial responses which are even larger than $0$dB.
-In short, when the Dof is limited, the P-ICMV beamformer can automatically handle the target source and all 4 interferences by intelligently allocating the DoF, while the LCMV and ICMV beamformers face a interference suppression selection problem.
-Their performance is uncontrollable and is dependent on setups.
-Furthermore, real listening evaluation on the P-ICMV beamformer is studied in \cite{Xiao2018Evaluation}, where 12 subjects' listening evaluation demonstrated that the P-ICMV beamformer can significantly improve speech intelligibility in the DoF limited situation.
+In short, when the DoF is limited, the P-ICMV beamformer can automatically handle the target source and all 4 interferences by intelligently allocating the DoF, while the LCMV and ICMV beamformers face an interference suppression selection problem.
+Their performance is uncontrollable and depends on setups. {\black Furthermore, real listening evaluation on the P-ICMV beamformer is studied in \cite{Xiao2018Evaluation}, where 12 subjects' listening evaluation demonstrated that the P-ICMV beamformer can significantly improve speech intelligibility in the DoF limited situation.}

-At last, the performance of the P-ICMV beamformer with different values of $\mu$ and $\delta$ (with the other one been fixed) are studied in Figs. \ref{fig:diff_mu} and \ref{fig:diff_delta}.
-To clearly understand the impact of these two parameters, we separately plot IW-SIRI (signal to interference ratio improvement), IW-SNRI (signal to noise ratio improvement), and IW-SD.
-In Fig. \ref{fig:diff_mu} ($\delta=0.01$), increasing $\mu$ gives more priority to interferences suppression.
-Hence we observe IW-SIRI improves, while IW-SNRI decreases.
-For a fixed $\mu=\lambda_{\textrm{max}}(\mathbf{R})$ with different $\delta$ (Fig. \ref{fig:diff_delta}), we can observe that increasing $\delta$ can reduce IW-SD, since spatial response for the target signal are always bounded by the level $c_\theta$ with more allowable SV mismatch.
-On the other hand, allocating more DoF to handle SV mismatch would sacrifice the interference and noise suppression performance and hence we observe large IW-SIRI and IW-SNRI decreases as $\delta$ increases.
+At last, the performance of the P-ICMV beamformer with different values of $\mu$ and $\delta$ (with the other one been fixed) are studied in Figs.~\ref{fig:diff_mu} and~\ref{fig:diff_delta}.
+To clearly understand the impact of these two parameters, we separately plot IW-SIRI (signal to interference ratio improvement), IW-SNRI (signal-to-noise ratio improvement), and IW-SD.
+In Fig.~\ref{fig:diff_mu} ($\delta=0.01$), increasing $\mu$ gives more priority to interferences suppression.
+For a fixed $\mu=\lambda_{\textrm{max}}(\mathbf{R})$ with different $\delta$ (Fig.~\ref{fig:diff_delta}), we can observe that increasing $\delta$ can reduce IW-SD.
+On the other hand, allocating more DoF to handle SV mismatch would sacrifice the interference and noise suppression performance and hence we observe IW-SIRI and IW-SNRI decreases as $\delta$ increases.